WEEE-Open/sardina/README.md

 Having to make all the necessary requests and clone all the repositories in order to test changes to the program is long, makes having a stable internet connection a requirement and hammers GitHub's servers with unnecessary requests.
 Therefore we included a couple of options into `config.py` that can make a developer's job simpler:

-* `devmode`: enables local caching of all GitHub API responses (list of repos, contributions and other statistics)
+* `dev_mode`: enables local caching of all GitHub API responses (list of repos, contributions and other statistics)
 * `keep_repos`: enables long-term storage of cloned repositories instead of deleting them after each run.
 Keep in mind your available storage!